aldivaca/java-bootcamp/README.md

 #####Practice:#####

-1. Create a ShoppingCart where a user can buy different items and then decide how to pay them:
+1. Create a ShoppingCart where a user can buy different items and then decide how to pay them:(FACTORY)

      * by Credit Card: where a Name and a Credit Number is required.